Julio-Gabriell/Julio-Gabriell/README.md

 # 💫 About Me:
 🔭 I am currently working as IT internship at the city hall of Campos Novos Paulista
-🌱 I’m currently learning JavaScript, Python
+🌱 I’m currently learning Python and Laravel

 # 📊 Git Status:
 <p align="center">